The Toom Interface Via Coupling: The Main Coupling and Dynamics on Z

-The heuristic given in the run-up to theorem \Cref{T:WeakN} presupposes that the dynamics may actually be defined on $\Z$.
-This is a nontrivial issue as as the process does not have a finite interaction range -- arbitrarily distant parts of the configuration on the negative axis can influence the local jump rate -- and hence the standard Hille-Yosida construction is not applicable.
-This is not merely a technical issue.
-The Toom model on $\Om[\Z]$ cannot have the Feller property.
+The heuristic given in the run-up to \Cref{T:WeakN} presupposes that the dynamics may actually be defined on $\Z$.
+This is a nontrivial issue as the process does not have a finite interaction range -- arbitrarily distant parts of the configuration on the negative axis can influence the local jump rate -- and hence the standard Hille-Yosida construction, as outlined e.g.\ in \cite{LiggettBook}, is not applicable.
 As far as we know, only a few non-Feller interacting particle systems have been constructed, most of them relying on a monotonicity property that is missing here, see e.g.\ \cite{maesredig, Liggettnonfeller}.
-However, we do have at our disposal candidate invariant measures, namely the product Bernoulli's, and we will exploit this in our construction, which is somewhat analogous to the proof of existence of infinite volume dynamics for Hamiltonian systems \cite{alexander}.
-However, even if this problem were absent, we still want to present the Toom process in a more complicated way than was given in \Cref{introduction}.
-The advantage of this new presentation is that various useful couplings can be constructed naturally.
+But beyond applicability of standard tools, there are serious issues of existence and uniqueness.
+The process is not defined starting from arbitrary starting conditions in any reasonable sense -- how would one go about defining it if the starting conditions are, say, $+$ on the entire negative line?
+Further, even if for a given starting configuration and collection of Poisson arrivals there exists a version of the process which is defined for all time, it is not clear that such a version is necessarily unique.
+For example, suppose the starting configuration is $\dotsb++--++--\dotsb$ and that there is a Poisson arrival at $-2n$ at time $1/n$, for all $n$ (with $-2n$ the first in the block of two signs).
+Then forcing the spin at $-4n$ to jump 2 units and all those at $-4n+2$ to jump one unit is a legal solution, but so is its opposite.
+We have no example of an initial configuration where such non-uniqueness occurs with positive probability and constructing such an example should be interesting.
+To circumvent this we start by requiring uniqueness, which is encoded in \Cref{def:Tproc} below.
+But first some preliminaries.